Valentin Gheorghe: FCSB

 On 3 September 2021, Gheorghe returned to the Liga I by signing a five-year contract with FCSB.
 Nine days later, he scored on debut in a 6–0 derby thrashing of Dinamo București at the Arena Națională.

 Mostly used a second-half substitute, Gheorghe totalled seven goals from 29 appearances in all competitions during his first year in Bucharest.

 Loan to Ümraniyespor

 Gheorghe agreed to a one-season loan deal with Turkish club Ümraniyespor on 29 June 2022.
 In the Süper Lig opener against Fenerbahçe on 8 August, he replaced Yonathan Del Valle in the 64th minute and netted a goal for an eventual 3–3 draw.

+Universitatea Cluj

+On 31 August 2022, Gheorghe agreed to a deal for an undisclosed period with Liga I side Universitatea Cluj.

 International career

 In June 2021, Gheorghe was selected by manager Mirel Rădoi in Romania's squad for the postponed 2020 Summer Olympics.
 He started in the opening 1–0 win over Honduras and entered as a substitute in the other two matches of an eventual group-stage exit.

-On 3 March 2023, he received his first official call-up to the Romanian senior national team for the UEFA Euro 2024 qualifying matches against Andorra and Belarus.
+On 3 March 2023, Gheorghe received a preliminary call-up to the Romania senior team for the UEFA Euro 2024 qualification matches against Andorra and Belarus, but did not make the final list.